Activation Steering with a Feedback Controller: Theoretical Proofs

 Assume that $\vd_v(k)$ is small enough s.t during the overshoot time, $\vs_v$ is nonincreasing (since $\ve_v<0$ a.e. on $[k_0,k_1-1]$), so $\vs_v(i)\le \vs_v(k_0-1)$ for $i\in[k_0,k_1-1]$.
 Using Eqn.~\ref{eq:pi-sc-1} again and unrolling $m$ steps from $k_0$,

 Taking the maximum over $m\in\{0,1,\dots,k_1-k_0\}$ and substituting Ineq.~\ref{eq:s-sc-recur} and Ineq.~\ref{eq:|e_v(t_0)|} into Ineq.~\ref{eq:|e_v(t_0+m)|} yields $\square $

 Consequently, the right-hand side of Ineq.\ref{eq:A0-bound} is \emph{monotone increasing in $h$} (via the factor $Mh$) and increases as $q$ decreases (through the factors $\frac{1}{1-q}$).
-In particular, more aggressive PI leads to a larger first–overshoot amplitude.
+In particular, more aggressive PI leads to a larger first-overshoot amplitude.

-\begin{remark}[“Fast-PI” specialization.]
+\begin{remark}["Fast-PI" specialization.]
 With the tuning used in our analysis in remark \ref{rem:conv rate vs KI}, $h=\frac{(1-q)^2}{4M}$ (the value that minimizes the comparison-system rate), so $Mh=\frac{(1-q)^2}{4}$.
 Plugging into \eqref{eq:A0-bound} gives

 In particular, in the disturbance-free case ($\|\vw\|_\infty=\|\vd\|_\infty=0$) we obtain

 so stronger proportional action (smaller $q$) comes with a larger first-overshoot envelope, even though the closed-loop settles faster. \end{remark}